da-ol-man/whatt4/content/pages/home.md

 ---
-title: Hello, world.
+title: Home.
 date: Last Modified
 permalink: /
 eleventyNavigation:
-  key: Hello
+  key: Home
   order: 0
-  title: Hello, world.
+  title: whatt4.
 ---
-Welcome the Whatt4's spacebook.
+Welcome the whatt4's spacebook.

 Please fill in the contact form and I will add you alert you once I start adding content.

+Thanks for stopping by.

 ![Hello, world](/content/images/hello.jpg)